 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

-There are some email hosting providers that do offer free packages, but they’re often restrictive: filled with advertising, provide minimal storage for your emails, and are unsecured.
-You should really only consider these as an option if you’re on a really tight budget and have absolutely have no other choice.
+While some email hosting providers offer free packages, they’re often restrictive: filled with advertising, provide minimal storage for your emails, and are unsecured.
+You should generally only consider these as an option if you’re on a tight budget and have no other choice.

 Fortunately, there are several cheap professional email hosting options, some of which offer free trials, that can help you manage your emails, showcase your domain name, and provide other useful features as well.